Butler & Wilson

-Butler & Wilson is a British jewellery brand founded by Simon Wilson.
+Butler & Wilson is a British jewellery brand founded by Nicky Butler and Simon Wilson.
 The company is best-known for its crystal costume jewellery, and their pieces have been worn by celebrities and members of the Royal Family.
 Butler & Wilson, first started trading in 1969.
 Their collection has expanded over time and now includes clothing, accessories and fine jewellery.

 History

-Butler & Wilson started in 1969 at Chelsea’s Antiquarius Market.
+Butler & Wilson started in 1969 at Chelsea's Antiquarius Market.
 In 1972, the company moved to its flagship store on Fulham Road in London, then opened a further retail outlet on South Molton Street, London.

-At the end of the 1970s, Simon Wilson designed the Christmas Lights for Regent Street, and in the 1980s, they worked alongside Pirelli calendars and Giorgio Armani, whilst establishing a retail presence in Harrods and on Sunset Boulevard, Los Angeles.
+At the end of the 1970s, Butler & Wilson designed the Christmas Lights for Regent Street, and in the 1980s, they worked alongside Pirelli calendars and Giorgio Armani, whilst establishing a retail presence in Harrods and on Sunset Boulevard, Los Angeles.

-In 1993, when Buckingham Palace first opened to the public, the company was invited to design a range of jewellery that took inspiration from the palace’s interior.
+In 1993, when Buckingham Palace first opened to the public, the company was invited to design a range of jewellery that took inspiration from the palace's interior.

-QVC started selling Butler & Wilson’s jewellery in 1995.
+QVC started selling Butler & Wilson's jewellery in 1995.
 The companies celebrated this twenty-five-year partnership in 2020.